Skip to content

 • Give large trucks room to turn.
 Do not drive too close to a truck or attempt to pass one that is already in the roundabout.

-• Motorists traveling in a roundabout have the right of way.
+Existing motorists traveling in the roundabout have the right of way.
 Drivers wishing to enter must yield until traffic is clear.
 Do not stop to let other drivers enter the roundabout unless it is the only way to avoid a collision.

 Pedestrians

-• Pedestrians should be extremely careful when crossing an intersection with a roundabout.
+Pedestrians should be extremely careful when crossing an intersection with a roundabout.
 Many drivers “barrel” around the turns without watching out for pedestrians.
+Here are some tips to help pedestrians stay safe as they approach a roundabout:

 • If there is a crosswalk with a signal, press the button to activate the signal and wait for a “walk” sign.